SarazinMAC/QDC/README.md

 All network analyses and visualisations for the article were produced using R version 4.1.3.
 A table of packages and package versions used for the analyses can be found below.

-Files contained within the main repo directory can be used to reproduce the article analyses, as well as the dynamic visualisations.

-The dynamic visualisations, respectively for the text and person networks, can be produced by running the "produce_dynamic_text_network.R" and "produce_dynamic_pers_network.R" files.
+The "main.R" file, contained within the repo's root directory, can be used to reproduce the article analyses, as well as the dynamic visualisations.
+Each analysis or visualisation can be produced by setting the correct configurable values in lines 1-32 of the file, setting the relevant object value to TRUE, and running the entire file.
+Guidance on how to set each configurable value is included within the "main.R" file.

+For example, to produce the dynamic visualisations, the produce_dynamic_visual object should be set to TRUE (i.e. the beginning of line XX should be "produce_dynamic_visual <- TRUE"). the text_or_pers object in line XX should be set to "text" to produce the dynamic text network visual and to "pers" to produce the dynamic person network visual.
+The code for producing the dynamic text and person visuals can respectively be found in the "produce_dynamic_text_network.R" and "produce_dynamic_pers_network.R" files.

-The files that can be used to produce the article analyses are listed below according to article section:
+Other article analyses, listed below according to article section, can be run by setting the following objects to true:

-### Method
+### 3 Method

-- Table 1: can be produced by running the main processing file and setting "run_ad_hoc_analyses" to TRUE.
-Results are stored in the "table_1_results" object
+- Table 1: "run_ad_hoc_analyses" should be set to TRUE.
+Results are stored in the "table_1_results" object.
+Code can be found in the "ad_hoc_analyses.R" file

-### Results: Centrality
+### 4 Results: Centrality

-- Figures 1a, 1b, 2a, 2b: can be produced by running the "produce_histograms.R" file
+- Figures 1a, 1b, 2a, 2b: can be produced by setting "produce_centrality_histogram" to TRUE.
+Figures are produced by the "produce_histograms.R" file.
-- Statistics on ties sent/received by various actors (lines XXX, XXX): produced by running the "QDC_stats_by_slice.R" file.
-This file produces .xlsx files containing various network statistics by slice of the QdC, either for the person or text network (depending on the configurable "text_or_pers" value chosen at the top of the file).
-The statistics themselves can then be retrieved from the .xlsx files.
+- Statistics on ties sent/received by various actors (lines 323-325, 370-371): produced by setting "produce_statistics_by_slice_or_year" to TRUE.
+This runs the "QDC_stats_by_slice.R" file, which produces .xlsx files containing various network statistics by slice or year of the QdC, either for the person or text network.
+The files are produced in the "stats" directory of the repository.
+The statistics themselves can then be retrieved from the .xlsx files, in the files' "degree" and "degree_neg" sheets, which show degree values per year or slice of the *Querelle* (to find the final degree values over the entire querelle, go to the rightmost columns in those sheets).
-- Statistics on texts published in 1762 and 1763 and their references (lines 371-373): produced by running the ad-hoc analyses.
+- Statistics on texts published in 1762 and 1763 and their references (lines 371-373): produced by setting "run_ad_hoc_analyses" to TRUE.
+Results are stored in the "XXX" objects.
-- Statistics on texts referring to Rousseau (1762) and La Chalotais (1763) (lines XXX): produced by running lines X-X of the "ad_hoc_analyses.R" file.
+- Statistics on texts referring to Rousseau (1762) and La Chalotais (1763) (lines XXX): produced by setting "run_ad_hoc_analyses" to TRUE.
+Results are stored in the "XXX" objects.
-- Statistics on texts receiving no references: obtained from the .xlsx files produced by "QDC_stats_by_slice.R".
+- Statistics on texts receiving no references: obtained from the .xlsx files produced by setting "produce_statistics_by_slice_or_year" to TRUE.
+See the "indegree" sheet within the outputted files.
-- Statistics on the closeness centrality of Rousseau (1762)/D'Alembert (1753): obtained from the .xlsx files produced by "QDC_stats_by_slice.R".

-### Results: Community
+### 4 Results: Community

 - Modularity statistics (Figure X, Figure Y) and charts resulting from running the Louvain and Leiden algorithms: Produced by running the "produce_modularity_stats.R" file.
 The file produces Louvain or Leiden statistics based on the configurable "cd_algorithm" value set at the top of the file.
 - Network visualisations resulting from the community detection algorithms:  Produced by running the "produce_community_visuals.R" file.
 The file produces Louvain or Leiden statistics based on the configurable "cd_algorithm" value set at the top of the file.
 - Co-references between La Chalotais, Rousseau, D'Alembert, and De l'Education Publique: produced by running the "co_reference_analysis.R" file.

-### Results: Preferential Attachment
+### 4 Results: Preferential Attachment

 - Statistics on Borrelly's undirected eigenvector centrality: obtained from the .xlsx files produced by "QDC_stats_by_slice.R".
 - Borrelly's intervention leading to a drop in modularity: See 'Modularity statistics and charts' mentioned above.

-### Results: Balance
+### 4 Results: Balance

 - Statistics on D'Alembert's degree and closeness centrality: obtained from the .xlsx files produced by "QDC_stats_by_slice.R".
 - Analysis on balance in the ties sent to D'Alembert and Leroy: obtained from the dynamic visualisations.
 Can also be inspected by running lines X-X of the "ad_hoc_analyses.R" file.